maikcodes/netzer/README.md

 # __NetZer Desktop__

-This is `NetZer desktop` a network analyzer, you can use it to scan a single host or hosts i network.
+This is `NetZer desktop` a network analyzer, you can use it to scan a single host or hosts in network.

 ## __How to use host scanner__